Tarun1027/Snake-game/README.md

 # Snake-game
-Snake game with the help  of javascript and HTML.
+I have made the game using HTML and Javascript.